edom/work/meta/doc/plres.md

                 - https://softwareengineering.stackexchange.com/questions/216635/category-theory-based-language
     - category theory applied to programming language theory
         - 2012, "Generic Programming with Adjunctions" http://www.cs.ox.ac.uk/ralf.hinze/LN.pdf
+- compiler construction
+    - Every compiler does name resolution / symbol table.
+        - Is there a compiler that doesn't do that? https://www.reddit.com/r/Forth/comments/695oik/advances_in_forth_language_design/dh454oq/
+- 2018, "Collapsing towers of interpreters" http://lampwww.epfl.ch/~amin/pub/collapsing-towers.pdf
+    - "It is well known that *staging* an interpreter – making it generate code whenever it would normally interpret an expression – yields a compiler [...]"
 - semantics-aware software engineering?
     - compiler toolkit?
         - Stratego/XT